BenjaminSLS/Medical-Imaging/data/README.md

-This is the data folder, where the dataset can be stored. \\
+This is the data folder, where the dataset can be stored.
-This is our data: